-A more recent additional option is the possibility to declare a class (or any other type) within another class.
-As any other member of the class, the nested class and other nested types can have a restricted visibility (say, private or protected).
-Relevant examples of nested types include enumerations used by the same class and other implementation-support classes.
+A more recent addition is the possibility to declare a class (or any other data type) within another class.
+As any other member of the class, the nested types can have a restricted visibility (say, private or protected).
+Relevant examples of nested types include enumerations used by the same class and implementation-support classes.

-A related syntax allows you to define a nested constant, a constant value associated with the class (again usable only internally if private or from the rest of the program if public).
+A related syntax allows you to define a nested constant, a constant value associated with the class (again usable only internally, if private, or usable by the rest of the program, if public).
 As an example, consider the following declaration of a nested class (extracted from the NestedClass unit of the NestedTypes application project):

 '''

 type

-TOne = class
+Tone = class

 private

-someData: Integer;
+FSomeData: Integer;

 public

 // nested constant

-const foo = 12;
+const Foo = 12;

 // nested type

-'''

-'''

 type

 TInside = class

 public

-procedure InsideHello:
+procedure InsideHello;

 private

-Msq: string;
+FMsg: string;

+'''

+'''

 end:

-public
+public.

 procedure Hello:

-end:

-procedure TOne.Hello:
+procedure Tone.Hello;

-var

-ins: TInside;
+Ins: TInside:

 beain

-ins := TInside.Create:
+Ins := TInside.Create:

-ins.Msg := 'hi';
+Ins.FMsg := 'hi';

-ins.InsideHello:
+Ins.InsideHello;

-Show ('constant is ' + IntToStr (foo));
+Show ('Constant is ' + IntToStr (Foo));

-ins.Free:
+Ins.Free:

+end;

+procedure TOne.TInside.InsideHello:

+FMsq := 'new msg';

+Show ('internal call'):

+if not Assigned (InsIns) then

+InsIns := TInsideInside.Create;

+InsIns.Two;

 end:

-procedure TOne.TInside.InsideHello;

-begin

-msg := 'new msg';

-Show ('internal call');

-if not Assigned (InsIns) then

-InsIns := TInsideInside.Create:

-InsIns.Two:

-end;

-procedure TOne.TInside.TInsideInside.Two;
+procedure Tone.TInside.TInsideInside.Two;

-beain

 Show ('this is a method of a nested/nested class');

-end:

 '''

-The nested class can be used directly within the class (as demonstrated in the listing) or outside the class (if it is declared in the public section), but with the fully qualified name TONe.TInside.
-The full name of the class is used also in the definition of the method of the nested class, in this case TONe.TInside.
+The nested class can be used directly within the class (as demonstrated in the listing) or outside the class (if it is declared in the public section), but with the fully qualified name Tone.TInside.
+The full name of the class is used also in the definition of the method of the nested class, in this case Tone.TInside.
 The hosting class can have a field of the nested class type immediately after you've declared the nested class (as you can see in the code of the NestedClass application project).